Pawsey-Internships/pawsey-interns-resources/README.md

 # COMMENT: deactivate the virtual environment after the job is finished, such that the slurm script finishes properly.
 deactivate
 ~~~

+<a name="soft-skills"></a>
+## Soft Skills

+<a name="aim-wa-leadership"></a>
+#### AIM WA Everyday Leadership Webinar

+A workshop core to the internship on everyday leadership provided by AIM WA covering emotional intelligence, traits of succesful leaders in modern society, and the changing dynamics of leadership. ([Webinar](https://drive.google.com/file/d/12MBGD_GG-VYcL84brMWeexOXDprRqcQu/view?usp=sharing)).

 <a name="domain-specific-knowledge-resources"></a>
 ## Domain-specific knowledge resources :mortar_board::books: